-As of January 31, 2019, Autodesk had \$531.4 million of cumulative federal tax loss carryforwards and \$1,465.7 million of cumulative state tax loss carryforwards, which may be available to reduce future income tax liabilities in federal and state jurisdictions.
-In addition to U.S. federal and state tax loss carryforwards, Ireland, Netherlands, and Singapore jurisdictions incurred federal tax losses totaling \$521.8 million, which may be available to reduce future income tax liabilities indefinitely.
-As discussed above, with the exception of our Irish losses, of \$238.8 million, these cumulative assets have full valuation allowance against them on our balance sheet as the Company has determined it is more likely than not that these losses will not be utilized.
-The pre-fiscal 2019 federal tax loss carryforward will expire beginning fiscal 2021 through fiscal 2038.
-Federal losses generated in fiscal 2019 do not have an expiration pursuant to the Tax Act and are carried forward indefinitely.
-The state tax loss carryforward will expire beginning fiscal 2040.
+As of January 31, 2021, Autodesk had \$8.8 million of cumulative U.S. federal tax loss carryforwards and \$560.4 million of cumulative U.S. state tax loss carryforwards, which may be available to reduce future income tax liabilities in federal and state jurisdictions.
+The pre-fiscal 2019 U.S. federal tax loss carryforward will expire beginning fiscal 2035 through fiscal 2039.
+U.S. federal losses generated beginning in fiscal 2019 do not expire and are carried forward indefinitely.
+The U.S. state tax loss carryforward will expire beginning fiscal 2025 through fiscal 2041.

+In addition to U.S. federal and state tax loss carryforwards, the Netherlands, Norway, Singapore, and other foreign jurisdictions incurred federal tax losses totaling \$222.0 million, which may be available to reduce future income tax liabilities.
+Our Norway and Singaporean losses, of \$22.5 million and \$156.4 million, respectively, have an indefinite expiration period.
+The Netherlands losses of \$40.0 million will expire beginning in fiscal 2025 through fiscal 2027, and have a full valuation allowance against them on our balance sheet as the Company has determined it is more likely than not that these losses will not be utilized.

-As of January 31, 2019, Autodesk had \$164.9 million of cumulative federal research tax credit carryforwards, \$68.8 million of cumulative California state research tax credit carryforwards, and \$59.0 million of cumulative Canadian federal tax credit carryforwards, which may be available to reduce future income tax liabilities in the respective jurisdictions.
-The federal tax credit carryforwards will expire beginning fiscal 2021 through fiscal 2040, the state credit carryforwards may reduce future California income tax liabilities indefinitely, and the Canadian tax credit carryforwards will expire beginning fiscal 2027 through fiscal 2040.
-Autodesk also has \$242.4 million of cumulative foreign tax credit carryforwards, which may be available to reduce future U. S. tax liabilities.
-The foreign tax credit will expire beginning fiscal 2020 through fiscal 2030.
-As discussed above, these cumulative assets have full valuation allowance against them on our balance sheet as the Company has determined it is more likely than not that these losses will not be utilized.
+As of January 31, 2021, Autodesk had \$166.8 million of cumulative U.S. federal research tax credit carryforwards, \$97.3 million of cumulative California state research tax credit carryforwards, and \$56.8 million and \$1.6 million of cumulative Canadian federal research and Ontario minimum tax credit carryforwards, respectively, which may be available to reduce future income tax liabilities in the respective jurisdictions.
+The federal research tax credit carryforwards will expire beginning fiscal 2026 through fiscal 2041, the state research tax credit carryforwards may reduce future California income tax liabilities indefinitely, and the Canadian research tax credit carryforwards will expire beginning fiscal 2028 through fiscal 2041.
+Autodesk also has \$112.2 million of cumulative U.S. federal foreign tax credit carryforwards, which may be available to reduce future U.S. tax liabilities.
+These foreign tax credits will expire beginning fiscal 2025 through fiscal 2030.
+As discussed above, the California and Canada cumulative assets have full valuation allowance against them on our balance sheet as the Company has determined it is more likely than not that these losses and credits will not be utilized.

 Utilization of net operating losses and tax credits may be subject to an annual limitation due to ownership change limitations provided in the Internal Revenue Code and similar state provisions.
 This annual limitation may result in the expiration of net operating losses and credits before utilization.
-No ownership change has occurred through the balance sheet date that would limit a material amount of U.S. federal and state tax attributes.
+No ownership change has occurred through the balance sheet date that would result in permanent losses of the U.S. federal and state tax attributes.

-As of January 31, 2019, the Company had \$209.0 million of gross unrecognized tax benefits, of which \$190.6 million would reduce our valuation allowance, if recognized.
-The remaining \$18.4 million would impact the effective tax rate.

-It is possible that the amount of unrecognized tax benefits will change in the next twelve months; however, an estimate of the range of the possible change cannot be made at this time.
+As of January 31, 2021, the Company had \$198.0 million of gross unrecognized tax benefits, of which \$31.7 million would reduce our valuation allowance, if recognized.
+The remaining \$166.3 million would impact the effective tax rate.
+It is possible that the amount of unrecognized tax benefits will decrease in the next 12 months for an audit settlement of approximately \$8.2 million.